eflautt/ga-data-science/resources/github-repo-instance-guide.md

 ##Setting Up Your Student-Facing Repo

-In Data Science, we recommend using a student-facing repo to distribute project prompts, sample and solution code, slides and notes.
+In Data Science, we recommend using a student-facing repo to distribute project prompts, sample / solution code, slides, and notes.
 The instructor or producer should create a student-facing repo for their course by following these steps:

 ***